ilberpy/RTXNTC/docs/TextureSetFile.md

 ### `Channel` object

-- `scale`: float, required, scaling that needs to be applied to inference output to get color
-- `bias`: float, required, bias that needs to be applied to inference output after scaling to get color
 - `colorSpace`: `ColorSpace`, optional(`Linear`), color space in which the data is encoded after applying scale and bias

 ### `LatentImage` object